evanfields/evanfields.github.io/_posts/2023-01-04-Pluto-Thoughts.md

 layout: post
 title: Thoughts on Pluto.jl
 ---
 This post is about [Pluto.jl](https://plutojl.org/), a reactive notebook environment for the [Julia](https://julialang.org) programming language.
+Spoilers: I recommend it!

 For years, I was stridently anti-notebook (as in Jupyter, not the bundle of papers you write in).
 [Here's a fun talk](https://youtu.be/7jiPeIFXb6U)—not me—laying out some problems with notebooks.
 Then I watched the [JuliaCon talk inroducing Pluto.jl](https://youtu.be/IAF8DjrQSSk?t=112) and thought gee, that seems to solve almost all my complaints.
 Maybe I like notebooks after all?
 But I never spent much time with Pluto until recently, when I used it for a few days for a small self-contained project at work.
 Here are my thoughts a few days in; your mileage may vary.